OsmanKandemir/indicator-intelligence/USAGE_POLICY.md

-## What is Say Privacy Laws About Web Scraping
+## What Do Privacy Laws Say About Web Scraping ?

 ##### GDPR